 Help!
 I can't find a camping or lodging reservation.

-It is very difficult to get camping or lodging reservations from spring through fall and during holiday periods all year.
+It is very difficult to get campground, lodging, or entrance reservations from spring through fall.
+Campground and lodging reservations are also difficult to get during holiday periods in winter.
 If you think you're doing something wrong because you can't find a reservation, you're probably not doing anything wrong.
 Most likely, there are just no more reservations available.

 What do I do now?